Looking for an easy way to add Instagram hashtag feeds to WordPress?

-But Instagram doesn’t offer a straightforward way to embed hashtag feeds on your site.
-And the solution they do have is pretty hard to implement without help from a developer.
+But Instagram doesn’t offer a simple way to embed hashtag feeds on your site.
+And the solution they have is pretty hard to do without help from a developer.

-In this article, we’ll show you how to add an Instagram hashtag feed to WordPress the easy way, with a plugin.
+In this article, we’ll show you how to easily add an Instagram hashtag feed to your WordPress site.

 Here are the steps involved to help you navigate this post: